bnb-chain/zkbnb/protocol.md

 }

 function commitBlocks(
-    BlockHeader memory _lastCommittedBlockData,
+    StoredBlockInfo memory _lastCommittedBlockData,
     CommitBlockInfo[] memory _newBlocksData
 )
 external
-nonReentrant
 ```

-`BlockHeader`: block data that we store on BNB Chain.
+`StoredBlockInfo`: block data that we store on BNB Chain.
 We store hash of this structure in storage and pass it in tx arguments every time we need to access any of its field.

 - `blockNumber`: rollup block number
 - `priorityOperations`: priority operations count